0xPolygonMiden/miden-base/docs/introduction/get-started/create-account-use-faucet.md

 !!! tip "The importance of syncing"
       - As you can see, the listed note is lacking a `commit-height`.
-      - This is because you have received a note off-chain but have not yet synced your view of the rollup to check that the note is valid and exists at the rollup level.
+      - This is because you have received a private note but have not yet synced your view of the rollup to check that the note is the result of a valid transaction.
-      - The nullified check at the operator level prevents double spends after a transaction takes place.
       - Hence, before consuming the note we will need to update our view of the rollup by syncing.
+      - Many users could have gotten the same private note, we cannot know, but only one user will be able to consume the note in a transaction that gets verified by the Miden operator.

 ### Sync the client